leosac/access-control/src/modules/auth/auth-file/auth-file.md

   + the `config_file` path is relative to the working directory of Leosac.
   + You can enter multiple `auth_source` device.
 The module instance will listen to all of them.

-@warning The `target` field is prefixed by the instance name when checking for permission in the permission configuration file.
+@warning The `target` field is prefixed by the instance name and a dot when checking for permission in the permission configuration file.
 This makes it easier to synchronize: you put all configuration in the permission file and simply sync everything, the name of the door will adapt based on the instance name.
+Assuming `instance_name` being `rpi-1` and `target` being `door1` the matching name in the permission file shall be `rpi-1.door1`.

 Users {#mod_auth_user}
 ======================